sagar-uprety/blogs-backup-hashnode/clr7x6l7i000008l7bazndket.md

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">PRO TIP: Give your exam to a dedicated center if there's one nearby.
+<div data-node-type="callout-text">PRO TIP: Give your exam at a dedicated center if there's one nearby.
 Though rare, AWS sometimes cancels your exam if you have a network connection issue while taking it at home</div>
 </div>

 **1\.
 Request for additional 30 minutes**

 If you are from a country where English is not the native language, you can request AWS for an extra 30 minutes for your exam during registration.
-DO NOT miss out on this opportunity if you are eligible
+DO NOT miss out on this opportunity if you are [eligible (ESL +30)](https://aws.amazon.com/certification/policies/before-testing/).

 **2\.
 Reach your test center early**